OpenThread released by Google is an open-source project. Use the following resources if you need help using, or contributing to, OpenThread.

 Bugs and feature requests

-If you discover a code bug, or have a request for an enhancement, please submit it to the Issue Tracker in each respective GitHub repository:
+If you discover a code bug or an issue with the openthread.google.cn documentation, or have a request for an enhancement, please submit it to the Issue Tracker in each respective GitHub repository:

 Questions can also be posted on Stack Overflow

 We would love for you to contribute to OpenThread and help make it even better than it is today!
 See the Contribution Guidelines on GitHub for more information.

 - GitHub — focuses on setup, how to build example platforms, how to use tools